Using Diamox to Aid Acclimatization when Climbing Kilimanjaro

 This prescription-only oral medication requires consultation with your doctor to determine its suitability.
 Individuals with pre-existing conditions, kidney or liver issues, may find it unsuitable.

-According to the Wilderness Medical Society, Diamox can notably reduce the onset and severity of altitude sickness by accelerating the body’s adaptation mechanisms.
-Studies have shown that trekkers taking low doses of Diamox, in conjunction with proper acclimatization measures, are less prone to developing mountain sickness, and if they do, it’s usually milder.
+According to the Wilderness Medical Society, Diamox can notably reduce the onset and severity of altitude sickness by accelerating the bodyโs adaptation mechanisms.
+Studies have shown that trekkers taking low doses of this medication, in conjunction with proper acclimatization measures, are less prone to developing mountain sickness, and if they do, itโs usually milder.

-Taking Diamox results in deeper breathing and more frequent urination.
+Taking it results in deeper breathing and more frequent urination.

 Commonly reported side effects by climbers include: